voxel51/platform-sdk/examples/README.md

 ```

 The server will print a `docker run` command that you should execute in
-another terminal (from the same working directory).
-This will locally execute
+another terminal.
+This will locally execute the job that you specified, using
-the job that you specified, using your test server as a proxy for the platform.
+your test server as a proxy for the platform.

 After the Docker image exits, press `Ctrl-C` in the terminal session running
 the server.
 This will generate a report summarizing the function of your